Composting 101. Easy Steps to Success + DIY Compost Bin| Updated: Jul 08, 2019

 While you can theoretically compost anything, trying to in an urban environment isn’t always the smartest idea.

-Meats, soups, stews, and other smelly, fatty, and liquidity stuff is hard to compost at small scale, dramatically increasing the likelihood that your pile will create bad smells and attract unwanted pests.
+Meats, soups, stews, and other smelly, fatty, and liquidity stuff is hard to compost at a small scale, dramatically increasing the likelihood that your pile will create bad smells and attract unwanted pests.

 This may thus result in upset family members or neighbors, neither of which is generally in your favor.